-Study abroad in Tanzania and begin to understand development, its competing priorities and regional challenges through coursework, lectures, and field service engagement.
-This program offers a unique opportunity to learn and live alongside those directly involved in community development, and to contribute to efforts which support the empowerment of and services for the nation and its population.
+Study abroad in Tanzania to begin to understand development, competing priorities, limited resources, and regional disparities through coursework, lectures, and community engagement.
+This program offers a unique opportunity to learn and live alongside those directly involved in local service initiatives, and to contribute to efforts which support the training, empowerment, and services for the nation and its people.

 This program takes place in three locations: